 In terms of keeping cool as you would expect more air vents equal more cooling of the head.
 However, more air vents also means that there is less of the padding to protect your head.
 You should pick a trade-off between the two.

 As for weight?
 This doesn’t tend to be an issue as the majority of helmets weigh less than 300 grams.
+If you are commuting around town at a leisurely pace, the weight is not going to make a significant difference anyway.

 More similar articles: